Dorstenia: Reproductive structure and fruits

 The most striking characteristic of Dorstenia is their reproductive structure, called pseudanthium (Greek for "false flower") or in Moraceae hypanthium, which is composed of clusters of tiny unisexual flowers on a disc- or cup-shaped receptacle that are often adorned with bracts of various sizes and shapes.
 The pseudanthiums can be planar, convex, concave, round, oval, square, lobed, twig, star, boot, or tongue-shaped.
 Their color varies from green to yellowish and reddish to violet and brown.
 Beneath the pseudanthium, there are usually bracts, scattered or in rows, sometimes carrying appendages.
 Sometimes the bracts are absent and only their remaining tooth-shaped, awl-like, spatula-shaped or band-shaped appendages are recognizable.

 The globular, tapered, or warty flowers are unisexual.
 The female flowers within the receptacle mature first.
 The male flowers are either scattered between the female flowers or are concentrated on the outer edge of the receptacle or are separated by a flower-free zone at the outer edge.
 They are stalked and carry one to four (usually two to three) free or almost free tepals and one to four (usually two to three) stamens.
 The sunken female flowers carry tubular tepals and a free fruit node with one or two, then mostly unequal scars.
 Like most members of the Moraceae, Dorstenia species have drupe-like fruits that are embedded in the receptacle.
 However, a special feature of Dorstenia drupes is that they explode to release and scatter the seeds by way of a centrifugal mechanism.
+The seed is squeezed by the surrounding tissue in the manner of a watermelon seed being pinched by a finger and thumb.
 The stone seeds are usually small with a minuscule endosperm.